 Then I started thinking of a bunch of other things I’ve learned from other women, little silly things I should have already known, big important things, and some in between.
 And I bet half (or most) of them don’t even remember teaching me the things that they did.
-Anyway, I thought I’d share a few of them, not in order of importance, just sort of as they occur to me.
-I would love to hear (read) some of the things you’ve learned from other women and still remember the occasion of learning.
+Anyway, here are a few of them.

 Since I already mentioned the Carmex, I’ll start there.